UnConference: Launching School Age Summer Programming

 Morning Session (9 a.m. – 12:30 p.m.):

-Workshops for the morning session include:
+Workshops for the morning session included:

 Play Included: Building Friendships Through LEGO Play